sohilaelabasy/Employees-management-application/README.md

-## Employee Management System
+## Employee Management Application

 ### Description

-This project is an Employee Management System that allows users to manage employee records efficiently.
+This project is an Employee Management Application that allows users to manage employee records efficiently.
 It provides functionalities to:

 - **Add Employee**: Store employee details including name, phone number, address, salary, and department.
 - **Display Employee**: Retrieve and view an employee's details.